 We also liaise with the Office of Radiation Protection and Environmental Monitoring and The Health Information and Quality Authority (HIQA) on behalf of University Departments and research groups.

-Departmental Radiological Protection Supervisors(DPRS's)
+Departmental Radiological Protection Supervisors(DRPS's)

 - Gordon Armstrong - MSSI